-Remuneration Element Objective Payment Mode Programme Detail Annual Fees Reflect market value of individuals and their role within the Bank. • Quarterly Reviewed every 2 years and changes made on need basis subject to Shareholders' approval at the Annual General Meeting.
-Sitting Allowances To recognise the responsibilities of the Non-Executive Directors • Per meeting Reviewed every 2 years and changes made on need basis subject to Shareholders' approval at the Annual General Meeting.
-To encourage attendance and participation at designated committees assigned to them
+Remuneration Element Objective Payment Mode Programme Detail Annual Fees • Reflect market value of individuals and their role within the Bank • Quarterly Reviewed every 2 years and changes made on need basis subject to Shareholders' approval at the Annual General Meeting.
+Sitting Allowances • To recognise the responsibilities of the Non-Executive Directors • Per meeting Reviewed every 2 years and changes made on need basis subject to Shareholders' To encourage attendance and participation at designated committees assigned to them courage approval at t General Mee Cipation at Inated nittees assigned

-^{}Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
+\Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
 They do not necessarily refer to an increment or reduction in the value of the benefits.

-The Board periodically benchmarks its remuneration practices against peer organizations whose business profiles are similar to that of the Bank.
+The Bank periodically benchmarks its remuneration practices against peer organizations whose business profiles are similar to that of the Bank.